Abraham Lincoln Strike Group

 "Abe" / "Shall Not Perish"

 USS Abraham Lincoln (CVN 72) is America's fifth Nimitz-class aircraft carrier.
-The ship was named in honor of our nation's 16th president and is the second ship in the U.S. Navy to bear his name.
+The ship was named in honor of the nation's 16th president and is the second ship in the U.S. Navy to bear his name.
 The ballistic missile submarine Abraham Lincoln (SSBN 602) was in service 1961-81.
 Abraham Lincoln's keel was laid Nov.
 3, 1984 at Newport News, Va.
 Four years later the ship was christened and began a series of performance trials leading up to commissioning Nov.
 11, 1989 at Norfolk, Va.

 Abraham Lincoln boasts all the amenities found in any American city with a comparable population.
 These include a post office (with its own ZIP code), TV and radio stations, newspaper, fire department, library, hospital, general store, barbershops, and more.
 The ship has enough electrical generating power to supply electricity to 100,000 homes, food and supplies to operate for 90 days, and the capability of distilling more than 400,000 gallons of fresh water from the sea each day.